 The official language of the conference is English.

 A brief CV questionary enables the appropriate chair person to introduce all lecturers to the audience.
 Therefore lecturers are asked to download the CV form and to return it to the conference secretariat by 31 December 2019.

-A video projector and a notebook (MS Office 2010, Adobe Acrobat Reader 9.3) will be provided.
+A video projector and a notebook (MS Office 2016 und Adobe Acrobat Reader DC) will be provided.
 Please bring your lecture as PowerPoint or PDF-File on a USB stick.
-Nevertheless we kindly ask you to bring your own laptop computer as a backup.
+You can also bring your own laptop computer as a backup.

 In case that you need internet /special software for your presentation or if you have videos included into your file, please notify the conference secretariat in advance.

 Plenary lecture is planned for a duration of 35 min plus 10 min discussion.

 Tandem lecture is planned for a duration of 45 min plus 15 min discussion.

 Invited lectures are planned for a duration of 20 min plus 10 min discussion.